 - Underlying health issues: Halitosis is linked to several medical conditions, from abnormalities in the mouth to respiratory illnesses to problems with the GI tract, liver, or kidneys.

 Don’t ignore your cat’s bad breath.
 It could be a sign of something much more severe.
 To speak with a vet about your cat’s breath, contact Village Vet of Urbana at (301) 228-0681.
-We can help uncover and treat what may be causing the smell.

 When to Treat Bad Cat Breath